JackBrenn/quakejs-rootless/README.md

 ## 🔐 Security Best Practices

+Due to vulnerabilities in both the legacy Quake III game code and deprecated NPM packages, follow these security practices:

 1. **Use Podman with a non-root user** - Provides rootless container execution for better isolation
-2. **Run on isolated networks** - Consider using dedicated VLANs or network segments
+2. **Run on isolated networks only** - Use dedicated VLANs, private LANs, or VPN connections
+3. **Never expose to public internet** - This container should only be accessible on trusted networks
-3. **Keep the container updated** - Regularly rebuild with the latest base image updates
+4. **Keep the container updated** - Regularly rebuild with the latest base image security patches
-4. **Limit network exposure** - Only expose the container to trusted networks (LAN/VPN)
-5. **Use firewall rules** - Restrict access to the game ports to known IP ranges
+5. **Use firewall rules** - Restrict access to game ports to known IP addresses only

-The original Quake III Arena codebase was not designed with modern security practices in mind.
-While this containerization provides some isolation, running as a non-root user with Podman significantly reduces potential attack surfaces.
+6. **Monitor container activity** - Watch for unusual behavior or unauthorized access attempts

+While upgrading to Ubuntu 24.04 and Node.js 22.x LTS provides the latest security patches for the underlying system and runtime, the game code and its NPM dependencies remain vulnerable.
+Containerization and rootless execution provide defense-in-depth but do not eliminate the risks entirely.

 ## 📝 What's Different?